 If your API key has been compromised, you can generate a new one.
 Once you have a new key, you can delete the compromised key while still preserving your application's existing analytics.
 Create the new key from your Developer Dashboard in a few easy steps by following the guide on our API Keys & Key Rotation page.

-There are many reasons why you might want to change your credit card on RapidAPI.
 To change the card, you can go to the Billing Information page on your Developer Dashboard.
 There you will see your current credit card information as well as a way to edit or delete your credit card.

 Deleting your credit card